 So the imbalance in these two hormones alone causes muscle loss and fat gain at the same time.
 This is why some people are called, “skinny-fat”.

 Also, the ratio of testosterone to estrogen changes and you become more estrogen dominant.
-And higher estrogen levels cause more anxiety and worry.
+And higher estrogen levels cause more anxious feelings and worry.

 When dopamine and serotonin drop, so does your happiness, drive, and emotional well-being.
-Ironically, there is also an increase in anxiety because of this.
+Ironically, there is also an increase in anxious feelings because of this.

-So my point with all of this is that hard-gainers, generally have more anxiety and worry more.
-This causes negative hormonal and chemical changes, which causes more anxiety and worry.
+So my point with all of this is that hard-gainers, generally have more anxious feelings and worry more.
+This causes negative hormonal and chemical changes, which causes more stress and worry.

 And all of this makes gaining muscle and losing fat very difficult – regardless of how perfect your diet or exercise program is.